Traditional Bulgarian Herbs And Their Uses

 Charlemagne

-Dill is a common herb used in Bulgarian cuisine.
-It has a subtle flavor that goes well with many dishes.
+Dill is a common herb in Bulgarian cuisine.
+Its subtle flavor goes well with many dishes.
 Dill can be used fresh or dried.

 Parsley is another popular herb in Bulgaria.
 It is often used as a garnish but also has a strong flavor that can be used in cooking.
 Parsley can be used fresh or dried.

-Basil is another herb that is commonly used in Bulgarian cuisine.
-It has a sweet flavor that goes well with many dishes.
-Basil can be used fresh or dried.
+Basil is another herb commonly used in Bulgarian cuisine.
+Its sweet flavor goes well with many dishes, and it can be used fresh or dried.

 Sage is an herb that is traditionally used in Bulgarian folk medicine.
 It is said to have many medicinal properties.
 Sage can be used fresh or dried.